firstpromoter/fpr-instructions/integrations/javascript.md

 ***NB: You need to have the Main tracking script from above accessible in the code on this page as well.
 The below scripts should be placed or called underneath the main tracking script.***

 ***The placement of this code may vary depending on your website.
-For basic use cases where vanilla JavaScript or jQuery is used, it can be placed in the `<head>` section of your website and triggered by an event such as a button click.
+For basic use cases where vanilla JavaScript or jQuery is used, it can be placed in the `&lt;head&gt;` section of your website and triggered by an event such as a button click.
 However for more complex scenarios or when using JavaScript frameworks, it is best embedded within your code and invoked after an event is successful, such as a success callback for sign up.***

 Depending on your setup, you will need to: